-Why Plant a School Orchard?
+Why Plant an Instructional School Orchard?

 In 1900, 93% of the nation’s citizens farmed.
 In North Carolina, 87% of its citizens were classified as small farmers.
 Today, fewer than 2% of North Carolinians work small family farms.
 In our increasingly urbanized society, agriculture is becoming more distant from our citizens with each passing decade.
 When asked where food comes from, children usually respond, “from the refrigerator” or “from the grocery store.”
 Bad food choices and junk food, combined with children leading more sedentary lives has led to an explosion of childhood obesity and related illnesses.
 As Kevin Hauser of Kuffle Creek Apple Nursery said, “Instructional School Gardens/Orchards are a way to combat these unhealthy lifestyle trends and provide good food, exercise, instruction, and entertainment to our kids.
 They are a way of introducing children to the wonders of the natural world, the healthy eating habits of home-grown produce, and the joy of harvesting the fruits of their own labor.
 The costs are miniscule, and the benefits last for a lifetime.”

 - A small school orchard will require relatively little work, once planted.

 - Four trees do not require a lot of space: 2 semi-dwarf trees per row will be planted 8 – 10 ft apart.
 Space between rows should be 16 ft.

 - Yields are good when compared to the amount of work that goes into planting, tending, and harvesting.